Foundation / Corporation

 Science and Technology Education and Training (STEDTRAIN) Committee

 Grants ranging from $200 to $1,000 and grants ranging from $1,500 to $2,500 to Alabama and Tennessee K-12 teachers in eligible counties for new STEM projects or programs.
-Activities should include hands-on learning, student teamwork, or students teaching their peers.
-Funding is intended for programs that expose students to STEM learning and careers in a unique way.
+Funding is intended for hands-on learning, student teamwork, or students teaching their peers.
+Activities and programs should expose students to STEM learning and careers in a unique way.

-For the 2018-2019 school year, the STEDTRAIN Program includes the two-year-old more challenging class of grants that may qualify for awards of $1500 to $2500, Type II Enhanced Seed Grant.
+For the 2019-2020 school year, the STEDTRAIN Program includes the three-year old more challenging class of grants that may qualify for awards of $1500 to $2500, Type II Enhanced Seed Grant.
 The program also retains the original range of $200 to $1000.
 A teacher may apply for one or two, but only one of the two classes of grants will be awarded to a successful applicant.

-STEDTRAIN seeks Seed Grant applications that propose innovative projects that "seed" an enthusiasm in students for STEM education in the several contexts, to include Bloom's taxonomy, enhancing technology awareness and interest, and workforce careers.
-The projects must involve hands-on activities by the students and can be either in-class or extracurricular in nature.
+STEDTRAIN seeks Seed Grant applications that propose innovative projects that "seed" an enthusiasm in students for STEM education in the several contexts, to include Bloom’s taxonomy, enhancing technology awareness and interest, and workforce careers.
+The projects must involve hands-on activities by the students, and can be either in-class or extracurricular.
+Think of the excitement when students learn something they had not expected, to include new and innovative ways of learning, new concepts, technologies and applications, and the challenges of working together to expand and apply their STEM experiences in new and exciting ways.

 GrantWatch ID#: 179764